Chief-ikehi/360nurse/PRESENTATION.md

 ## Project Overview

-360Nurse is a nurse-led remote patient monitoring platform designed to deliver quality healthcare in underserved regions.
-This demonstration showcases the core functionalities of the platform, focusing on how it enables remote patient monitoring, emergency response, and healthcare management.
+360Nurse is a nurse-led remote patient monitoring platform designed to deliver quality healthcare services to everyone.
+This demonstration showcases the core functionalities of the platform, focusing on how it enables remote patient monitoring, emergency response, and healthcare management through a subscription-based model.

 ## Key Features